FaunaMap/OpenNature/README.md

 # OpenNature
 > Free open information about nature on planet earth.

-We believe that data about our natural world should be open to the general public.<br>
+We believe that data about our natural world should be open to the general public (CC0).<br>
 This library aims to provide free to use information about all living species, starting with <strong>a royalty free image of each bird species</strong>.

 <!-- DYNAMIC BADGES -->